PyMVPA/PyMVPA/doc/source/tutorial4_classifiers.rst

 .. _signal detection theory: http://en.wikipedia.org/wiki/Detection_theory

-PyMVPA provides convenient access to :term:`confusion matrices`, i.e. contingency tables of targets vs actual predictions.
+PyMVPA provides convenient access to :term:`confusion matrices`, i.e. contingency tables of targets vs. actual predictions.
 However, to prevent wasting CPU-time and memory they are not computed by default, but instead have to be enabled explicitly.
 Optional analysis results like this are available in a dedicated collection of :term:`conditional attribute`\ s --